-The first and most important step toward paying for college is applying for financial aid.
+When it comes to how to pay for college, the first and most important step is applying for financial aid.
 If you take just one thing away from this post, here it is: apply for financial aid.

 What is financial aid?

 Financial aid is assistance given to you to help you pay for your educational expenses.
 It can come from many sources, including the U.S. federal government, your state government, and your college.
 It can also come in many forms, including grants, scholarships, loans, and employment (more on these later).

 Yes, assuming you’re a U.S. citizen or U.S. permanent resident.
 If you need any help whatsoever paying for college, this is the best way to get it.